-Each classroom incorporates the philosophy of Positive Behavioral Intervention and Supports (PBIS) and the SCERTS Model (Social, Communication, Emotional, Regulation, and Transactional Supports) to maximize student potential and achievement.
-PBIS and SCERTS provide a platform from which all other components of the program naturally grow.
-The fundamental aspects of PBIS include understanding and recognizing the hierarchy of student needs, development of classroom culture, providing communication which promotes classroom management, shaping students' identity via positive input, applying positive approaches to discipline, and providing motivation management for each child.
-The SCERTS Model helps to establish clear priorities in the areas of social communication, emotional regulation, and transactional supports (supports provided in the environment and by learning partners).
-Both PBIS and SCERTS allow for a rich collection of data which documents student achievements and provides the basis for making informed changes to student programming and teaching strategy.
+Each classroom incorporates the philosophy of Positive Behavioral Intervention and Supports (PBIS).
+PBIS provides a platform from which all other components of the program naturally grow.
+The fundamental aspects of PBIS include understanding and recognizing the hierarchy of student needs, development of classroom culture, providing communication which promotes classroom management, shaping students' identity via positive input, applying positive approaches to discipline, and creating an environment where naturalistic incentives motivate positive choices for each child.
+Our classrooms also establish clear priorities in the areas of social communication, emotional regulation, and environmental supports to buoy learning partnerships (supports provided in the environment and by learning partners).
+Our classroom environments allow for a rich collection of data which documents student achievements and provides the basis for making informed changes to programming and teaching strategy.
+Focus is always placed on the use of modeling, redirection and positive behavioral supports as the teaching strategies which are used to assist students in meeting their goals.